SEARCH RFS:

 Strict Testing Standards

-Unscrupulous companies take advantage of the fact that the FDA doesn’t regulate the dietary supplement industry.
+The FDA doesn’t regulate the dietary supplement industry.
 There are a ton of crappy supplements out there.

 For this reason, we recommend brands that adhere to cGMP regulations.
 We also prioritize companies that use third-party testing for banned substances.